gitdeath/jellyfin-rffmpeg-swarm/README.md

 This project creates a scalable, distributed Jellyfin media server using Docker Swarm.
 It solves the common challenge of CPU-intensive video transcoding by offloading the work from the main Jellyfin server to a cluster of dedicated worker nodes.

+## Why I built this

+Imagine you record every soccer game your son plays.
+Now imagine their grandparents can't make every game.
+Now imagine everyone on the team (and their grandparents) wants to be able to watch those recordings.

+You will realize the number of transcoded streams you may need is more than one mini-pc will handle.

 ## Overview

 The architecture is composed of two primary services that communicate over a secure Docker overlay network: